 To diagnose bacterial pneumonia, your doctor will:

-- take a blood culture, which can help determine if the bacteria has spread to your bloodstream and also help identify the bacterium causing the infection
+- Take a blood culture, which can help determine if the bacteria have spread to your bloodstream and also help identify the bacterium causing the infection.

-The Centers for Disease Control and Prevention (CDC) recommends a pneumonia vaccine for adults age 65 and older.
-The vaccine is also available for adults at higher risk for pneumonia due to impaired health or immune status.
+The Centers for Disease Control and Prevention (CDC) also recommends a pneumonia vaccine for infants, young children, and adults age 65 and older.